Datyth/RAG-Langchain/README.md

 # Production-Ready RAG Pipeline with LangChain and FastAPI

-This project implements a complete, modular, and deployment-ready Retrieval-Augmented Generation (RAG) pipeline using Python, LangChain, FastAPI, and LangServe.
-The system is designed to move beyond notebook-based prototyping into a scalable web service that ingests PDF documents, processes them into a persistent vector store, and serves a question-answering API powered by Google's Gemini LLM.
+This project implements a basic complete, deployment-ready Retrieval-Augmented Generation (RAG) pipeline using Python, LangChain, FastAPI, LangServe and API LLMs.
 ## 📜 Overview

 The core idea of this RAG pipeline is to enhance the knowledge of an LLM with custom, private data.
-Instead of relying solely on its pre-trained knowledge, the model can "look up" relevant information from a provided set of documents before answering a question.
+Instead of relying solely on its pretrained knowledge, the model can look up relevant information from a provided set of documents before answering a question.

 This repository is structured as a production-ready application.
 It separates concerns into logical modules for data loading, vector storage, LLM interfacing, and the core RAG logic, all wrapped in a high-performance FastAPI server with LangServe.